cornzyblack/atradius_setup/README.md

 - Uisng Docker **[Recommended]**
 - Using a Python Virtual Environemnt

-While the 2 above methods should work, we highly recommend you try the first approach.
+While the 2 above methods should work, I highly recommend you try the first approach.

 ## Setting Up and Running